mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/README.md

 ### Class 02: Blockchain Basics and Cryptocurrency

 This class introduces the basics of blockchain technology and its application in cryptocurrencies like Bitcoin.
 My notes for this class can be found in the [Class02.md](./Class02.md) file.

+### Class 03: Blockchain Basics and Consensus

+This class delves into the fundamental concepts of blockchain technology, including Bitcoin's technical features, decentralized networks, consensus through Proof-of-Work, Bitcoin mining, native currency and economic incentive systems, network participants in blockchain, and other consensus protocols.
+My notes for this class can be found in the [Class03.md](./Class03.md) file.